Last updated on October 5th, 2018 at 03:30 pm

 If you are in buying mood than take the credit card with you as it’s all about gold in this market.

-You can spend 15-20 minutes here just wondering around and checking the massive gold bracelets, chains, rings and anything you can think of…..in gold of course.
+You can spend 15-20 minutes here just wondering around and check the massive gold bracelets, chains, rings and anything you can think of…..in gold of course.

-I am personally not interested to gold however it’s most definitely an entertaining place and easy to just stroll in from the main market.
+I am personally not interested in gold however it’s most definitely an entertaining place and easy to just stroll in from the main market.

 The Al Koot fort is a 5 minutes walk from the Waqif market.
 It was built 1927 by the Sheikh of Qatar and it was made to protect the market itself from the would-be thieves.

-I personally suggest to visit the outside walls for some photos during the night.
+I personally suggest visiting the outside walls for some photos during the night.
 It is probably the easiest to get and the most characteristic fort to visit in the city centre.

 This Cultural and Islamic centre is located opposite the market, really meters away.

-If you have any question, doubt or you are just curios about the Islamic religion then you should not miss a visit to Abdullah Bin Zid Almahmud.
+If you have any question, doubt or you are just curious about the Islamic religion then you should not miss a visit to Abdullah Bin Zid Almahmud.